Hagåtña, Guam: History

 Hagåtña was a prominent village before Guam's colonization by the Spanish.
-In 1668, the first Spanish missionary, Padre San Vitores arrived on the island.
-The family of Chief Kepuha donated land in Hagåtña enabling San Vitores to build the first church (Dulce Nombre de Maria Cathedral-Basilica) on Guam.
+In 1668, the first Spanish missionary led by the Spanish priest San Vitores and his team arrived on the island.
+The colonizers proselytized and forced the indigenous Chamorro people to convert to Christianity, in many cases without consent.
+One of those who converted, Chief Kepuha, donated land in Hagåtña enabling San Vitores to build the first church (Dulce Nombre de Maria Cathedral-Basilica) on Guam, which was used by San Vitores to further colonize the indigenous peoples and their lands.

-Under Spanish rule, and particularly the Spanish-Chamorro Wars, much of the indigenous population of Guam and other Mariana Islands was forced to relocate to the city.
-The remains of buildings from the Spanish administration can be seen in the Plaza de España located beside the cathedral of the Archdiocese of Agana.
+Under Spanish rule, and particularly the Spanish-Chamorro Wars, much of the indigenous population of Guam and other Mariana Islands were forced to relocate to the city after a genocide was instigated and conducted by the Spanish, led by San Vitores, against the indigenous population.
+The remains of buildings from the Spanish administration can be seen in the Plaza de España located beside the cathedral of the Archdiocese of Agaña.
 The remains of the Spanish Governor's Palace is here and is closer to the Department of Education than the Cathedral.

-After Guam was ceded by Spain to the United States in the Spanish–American War of 1898, 'Agana' remained the seat of government under U.S. Naval Administration.
+After Guam was ceded by Spain to the United States in the Spanish–American War of 1898, Hagåtña remained the seat of government under U.S. Naval Administration.
 By 1940, the city's population had grown to about 10,000 containing nearly half of the island's residents.
 Villages had been established nearby for immigrants from the Caroline Islands.